quite/mumla/README.md

 There is a small [landing page](https://mumla-app.gitlab.io/), that also has information about [Beta releases](https://mumla-app.gitlab.io/beta/).

+## FAQs -- Frequently Asked Questions

+### Action that my user has permission for does not show up in overflow menu

+Question: The Mumble server I use has an ACL that should give my user (or a group it's in) permission to carry out a specific action (like "Move").
+Why doesn't Mumla show this action in the overflow menu (three dots) for a channel or user?

+Answer: Try to disconnect and then reconnect to the server.
+The decision to show a menu item depending on whether the user has the required permission is done upon connecting, when the UI is set up.
+It is *not* updated on the fly if permissions change while connected.

 ## Translations

 If you want to help out translating Mumla, the project is [on